modbas/mad76/doc/teachpython/teachpython.md

     `"And how is Idefix?"` if the function argument `name` is equal to `"Obelix"`.

-Function for Solving Quadratic Equations [function-quadratic-equations]
+Function for Solving Quadratic Equations
 ----------------------------------------

 1. Create a new Python program `quadratic.py` in VS Code